skannea/qdash/README.md

 item       |  M/O  | description
 -----------|-------|---------------|
 userName |M| MQTT user name.
+User name/password pairs are defined in Mosquitto add-on configuration. password  |M| MQTT password to give access to HA MQTT broker.
-password  |M| MQTT password to give access to HA MQTT broker.
-User name/password pairs are defined in Mosquitto add-on configuration. host |M| Web address to be used to connect to MQTT broker. config.port |M|Port to be used to connect to MQTT broker. useSSL |M| When set to true, secure websocket protocol is used.
+host |M| Web address to be used to connect to MQTT broker. port |M|Port to be used to connect to MQTT broker. useSSL |M| When set to true, secure websocket protocol is used.
 This is strongly recommended when accessing the MQTT broker from internet. client |M| Name of the MQTT client.
-To make a unique name the following expression may be used: `'qdash_'+ Math.floor(Date.now() / 1000);`. timeout |M| Timeout in ms for MQTT connection retrial.
+To make a unique name the following expression may be used: `'qdash_'+ Math.floor(Date.now() / 1000);`. timeout |O| Timeout in ms for MQTT connection retrial.
+Default is 2000.

 ### The qd.config object